SmithHZZ/VueShop/README.md

 # vue_shop
-This is a project to lran Vue
+This is a project to learn Vue